NaelaAssaf/WebTech/md/00-introduction.md

 ## Resources

-The main documentation for this course is a site an can be found at
+The main documentation for this course is a site and can be found at
 <https://asoete.github.io/howest-webtechnology>.
-The main advantage of a using
+The main advantage of using
 a site as a textbook is that the included examples and snippets can be rendered/formatted by the browser on the fly.

 A [PDF version](pdfs/cursus.pdf) of this document is also available.
-But keep in mind that some HTML features can will be lost in the conversion to a pdf.
+But keep in mind that some HTML features will be lost in the conversion to a pdf.

 There are no slides available, all the key aspects of this course will introduced via examples during the lessons.
 These examples and example